Life Insurance

 At AIA we are committed to helping people live Healthier, Longer, Better Lives.
 We believe a fundamental part of this is championing the fair and equitable treatment of everyone – our customers, our partners, and our people.

-In March 2022 AIA NZ opted to publish our gender pay gap publicly.
+Since March 2022 AIA NZ has opted to publish our gender pay gap publicly.
 We did this to encourage the gender pay conversation, as well as to ensure that as an organisation we hold ourselves accountable for addressing our current pay gap and commit to making improvements.

 A pay gap is the difference between the median rates of pay for different groups of people in an organisation.